DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 $$ \text{Sensitivity} = \frac{TP}{TP + FN} $$

-From our discussion of confusion matrices, you should recognize the expression $TP + FN$ as the sum of the entries in the first row.
-Building confusion matrices allows us to easily compare the sensitivities of our models:
+From our discussion of confusion matrices, you should recognize the expression $TP + FN$ as the sum of the entries in the first row, which is equal to the actual number of data points belonging to the positive class in the dataset.
+Using confusion matrices allows us to easily compare the sensitivities of our models:

 * `ham_only`: $\frac{0}{0 + 42} = 0$
 * `spam_only`: $\frac{42}{42 + 0} = 1$